| It's

 A dish combining mushrooms, beef gravy, and gnome is surely

 one of the greatest pleasures of spring.
+The

 intelligent gnomer should outfit himself with the proper